Digia-Technology-Private-Limited/product_hub/docs/getting-started.md

    - Place them in the `assets/` directory

 3. **Custom widgets not appearing**
-   - Ensure `registerDeliveryTypeStatusCustomWidgets()` is called after SDK init
+   - Ensure `registerDeliveryTypeStatusCustomWidgets()` is called after SDK initialization and within the context of `DigiaUIAppBuilder` or `DigiaUIApp`
    - Check the widget ID matches in Digia Studio

 ### Debug Tips